Does the Law Require People to Check the Truth of What Is Said When Making a Deal?

 The Tort of Deceit Occurs When a Person Knowingly or Recklessly Makes False Statements With Intention That Another Person Will Rely On the Misinformation and Indeed the Misinformation Is Relied Upon With Resulting Harm.

-A Helpful Guide on How to Understand the Tort of Deceit Which Is Also Known As Fraudulent Misrepresentation
+Understanding the Tort of Deceit Also Known As Fraudulent Misrepresentation or Civil Fraud

-Deceit, commonly referred to, and also known as fraudulent misrepresentation, is a cause of action within the business tort family of case matters.
-Although deceit is a cause of action in tort law, deceit is relevant to contract law in that a usual remedy for deceit includes the rescission of the contractual relations within which the deceit occurred.
-Typically, when successfully argued that 'but for' the deceit, the Plaintiff would have avoided entering into contractual relations with the Defendant, the contract becomes void at the option of the Plaintiff.
-However, deceit may also be alleged against an outsider who was without contractual relations with the Plaintiff.
-This situation might happen where it is alleged that a Defendant made knowingly false statements that directly or indirectly encouraged the Plaintiff to do business with a third party per doctrine established within the centuries old English case of Pasley v.
+Deceit, also known as civil fraud or fraudulent misrepresentation, is a cause of action within the business tort family of case matters.
+Although deceit is a cause of action within tort law, deceit finds relevance in contract law whereas an often claimed remedy for the tort of deceit will be relief via the rescission of the contract entered into as a result of the misrepresentations made during negotiations.
+In some circumstances, such as where a deceit case proceeds within the Small Claims Court, being a forum without jurisdiction to issue an Order of rescission, it may be necessary to claim the return of property in exchange for monies paid, as the means of returning the parties to a pre-contract state.
+Generally, when a Plaintiff successfully argues that 'but for' the deceit, the Plaintiff would have forgone dealings with the Defendant, the contract becomes void at the option of the Plaintiff.
+Furthermore, and while deceit is usually claimed against the person with whom dealings were directly engaged, the tort of deceit may also be alleged against a third party as a person without contractual relations with the Plaintiff; but instead, it was the third person who made false statements that were relied upon by the Plaintiff during business dealings or some form of transaction.
+This third party deceit situation occurred within the case of Pasley v.
 Freeman (1789), 100 E.R.
-450. which was cited in Canadian law within the case of Toronto-Dominion Bank v.
-Mapleleaf Furniture Manufacturing Ltd., 2003 CanLII 22203 wherein it was stated:
+450 which was referenced and cited within the Ontario case of Toronto-Dominion Bank v.
+Mapleleaf Furniture Manufacturing Ltd., 2003 CanLII 22203 where it was said:

 Quite apart from the allegations of conspiracy and the allegations of “knowing assistance” of the fraud of the DeLucas, the Pastore defendants are liable to the plaintiff by virtue of their having acting in ways constituting the tort of deceit, which is sometimes referred to as fraud or fraudulent misrepresentation.
 In that regard I adopt the following statements from Klar: Tort Law (3d ed.), 2003, Thomson Canada Limited: